geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

     OPENIDCONNECT_ROLECONVERTER='3a94275f-7d53-4205-8d78-11f39e9ffa5a=Administrator,d93c6444-feee-4b67-8c0f-15d6796370cb=Reviewer'

-NOTE: The roles are in the "roles" part of the ID Token.
+.. note:: The roles are in the "roles" part of the ID Token.

-NOTE: The OPENIDCONNECT_ROLECONVERTER converts the Azure AD Group's Object ID to a Geonetwork Role.
+.. note:: The OPENIDCONNECT_ROLECONVERTER converts the Azure AD Group's Object ID to a Geonetwork Role.

 With Application Roles
 ``````````````````````

-Setup the Azure Application;
+Setup the Azure Application:

 #.
 Create a new Enterprise application
 #. use "http://localhost:8080/geonetwork/login/oauth2/code/geonetwork-oicd" as a redirect URIs